 4. Conclusions

 Sustainability is a complex challenge in which the CE plays a key role because it allows not only to prevent some waste from inappropriately ending up in landfills, but also to enhance the value of the resources it contains.
 The automotive sector is characterized by a sudden change in which Europe has pushed very significantly toward electric.
 This results in the business model of enterprises undergoing transformation, and many vehicles may reach the end of their lifecycle even sooner than they should.
 Sustainability is not based on short product life cycles, so it is necessary that vehicles powered by fossil sources but still with non-impact engines complete their process in accordance with their life cycle.
 In contrast, an end-of-life is desirable for those vehicles that are dated in time, lacking technological innovation and therefore potentially very harmful to the environment.
 This huge waste stream results in resources from the automotive sector that can be managed with circularity practices.
 Recycling technology is certainly capable of achieving a good degree of purity of the metals obtained, and the results obtained from this work show that profitability is verified in all scenarios examined.
 Thus, risk-free projects in which the economic return is very significant.
 The NPV ranges from 68.3 to 303.8 million € with a DPBT of 1 year.
 The results are strongly influenced by the significant gold content present in automotive WPCBs from 900 to 4200 ppm.
 However, also other reflections emerge from this work.
-The first concerns the great opportunity for SMEs, which in the presence of a good network with companies in the industry can achieve significant economic returns.
+The first concerns the great opportunity for SMEs, which in the presence of a good network with enterprises in the industry can achieve significant economic returns.
 These benefits could also be amplified by policy instruments of subsidized taxation or investments on integrated logistics that could make some territories suitable for establishing recycling hubs close to the places where vehicles are produced.
 Phenomena of industrial symbiosis and sustainable communities are the hope toward which to strive.
 The second major aspect of this work is that there is currently potential commercial dominance for those countries that hold the raw materials used in the products of the future (particularly the Asian continent).
 It therefore turns out to be important to implement recycling also to obtain raw materials that would otherwise not be available in some countries, and this obviously can have a positive impact on the national industry supply chain.
 The data on Europe make it clear that there is a need to push for self-sufficiency by pursuing geopolitical stability solutions.
 Third, the profitability of WPCBs can offset less profitable recycling processes since the goal should be to recycle all of the product, so compensatory phenomena between the different parts need to be developed.
 This can be achieved if there is a social responsibility discipline toward such products.
 End of waste and extended producer responsibility are the key-points to implement good sustainable management practices within ELVs.
 At the same time, it is also necessary to encourage the flexibility of plants that can process other types of waste (e.g., WEEEs).